 At the increasing rate at which the electric bike industry is progressing, the convenience of mid-drive electric bikes is most likely going to continue.
-Similarly to groupset technology, the motor technology should trickle down into lower spec models in the future, so you’ll be able to buy quality for less.
+Similar to groupset technology, the motor technology should trickle down into lower-spec models in the future, so you’ll be able to buy quality for less.

 Who knows what will be next?